ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/draft2019-12-02-Interview_Reocrd.md

 - List all activation function
 - Hypothsis of linear regression
 - Decesion tree
+- What's dropout
+- Onder fitting, What can you try?
 -
 # C3.ai
 ## Multiple choice questions